drshahizan/software-engineering/proposal/submission/sec02/Alpha/readme.md

 1. Planning and Requirements Gathering: This phase involves gathering requirements, defining project scope, and creating a project plan.
 This phase can take 2-4 weeks, depending on the size and complexity of the project.

    Deliverables: Project scope document, project plan, and requirements document.

 2. Design and Prototyping: This phase involves creating wireframes, user interface designs, and prototypes to get feedback from stakeholders.
 This phase can take 4-6 weeks, depending on the size and complexity of the project.

    Deliverables: Wireframes, user interface designs, and prototypes.

 3. Development: This phase involves building the room rental service platform, including front-end and back-end development, database design, and integration with payment gateway and messaging system.
 This phase can take 8-12 weeks, depending on the size and complexity of the project.

    Deliverables: Fully functional platform, payment gateway integration, messaging system integration.

 4. Testing: This phase involves testing the platform for bugs, usability, and performance.
 This phase can take 2-4 weeks, depending on the size and complexity of the project.

    Deliverables: Test plan, test cases, and test reports.

 5. Deployment: This phase involves deploying the platform to the production environment and making it live.
 This phase can take 1-2 weeks, depending on the size and complexity of the project.

    Deliverables: Deployed platform, go-live plan.

 6. Maintenance and Support: This phase involves providing ongoing maintenance and support for the platform, including bug fixes, upgrades, and customer support.
 This phase can continue indefinitely, depending on the needs of the project.

    Deliverables: Maintenance plan, support plan, bug fixes, and upgrades.

-These are some general timelines and deliverables that could be included in a room rental service project.
-The specifics of the project will depend on the requirements of the project and the technologies and platforms being used.
-It's important to create a detailed project plan and timeline to ensure that the project stays on track and meets all deliverables on time.

 ### 12. Conclusion: